ThunderAnimal/hc-sdk-js/docs/sdk.md

 To use the SDK, you need to create a client id from GesundheitsCloud.
 Please get in touch with us at info@gesundheitscloud.de.

 ## Usage
-The SDK allows you to register a user with GesundheitsCloud, log in the user, upload or download your sensitive documents and share your data with another user, all with end-to-end encryption.
-It internally does all the work needed to prove the identity to the server without leaking the password.
+The SDK allows to upload and download the user's health-related data and documents and share them with other users.

 The SDK compiles into a bundle, which can then be imported into the project.